 Here at Electrical Safety UK, we specialise in providing electrical safety knowledge, equipment, and training for a multitude of electrical hazards.
 One important aspect of protecting electrical professionals is Personal Protective Equipment (PPE).

-PPE is equipment that will protect the user against health or safety hazards at work.
+PPE is equipment that will protect the user against health or safety hazards at work such as arc flash.
 So, let’s take a look at our PPE for electrical professionals.

 Using the recommended layering approach favoured by J & K Ross, a polo shirt from our ARCBAN range, made from DuPont and Nomex, combined with a Multi-Norm coverall would give you a Protection Value of > 29.9 cal/cm2.

 This combination gives you high-level protection and if you wanted to achieve this with one overall you would end up having to wear a single layer of 460 grams/m2.
 Along with being heavy to wear, it is also going to become quite hot and very uncomfortable.

 It goes without saying that hands are going to be at most risk of being injured during electrical work, so it is vital that they are given the best available protection.

 One important point to make is that arc flash protective gloves are not designed to give protection from electric shocks.